What Is Financial Spread Betting Leverage and Margin?

-Spread betting leverage and margin are combined to speculate on the spread of various markets such as forex, stocks, crypto, or commodities without owning the underlying assets.
+Spread betting leverage and margin allow traders to speculate on financial markets—such as forex, stocks, crypto, and commodities—without owning the underlying assets.

-Leverage and margin play a big role in spread betting and together they allow traders to speculate with much larger positions than what they would typically be able to afford.
+Leverage and margin play a big role in this style of trading and together they allow traders to speculate with much larger positions than what they would typically be able to afford.

 Key takeaways

-• Spread betting credit is the added purchasing power that is received from the broker and is measured in the ratio of 1:10, 1:50, or 1:100 for example.
+• In financial markets, leverage is the added purchasing power provided by brokers and is measured in ratios like 1:10, 1:50, or 1:100.

-• Spread betting margin is the capital that is deposited into the account and is what counts towards the margin requirement for opening a trade.
+• Margin is the capital that is deposited into the account and is what counts towards the margin requirement for opening a trade.

 • Together, leverage and margin create the full position size where one part is received from the spread betting broker while the deposited money is added by the trader.